nschwiet/nschwiet.github.io/_pages/about.md

 Portfolios
 ======
 In order to showcase my graduate studies I created two portfolios.
-My [MLIS](/mlis-portfolio) portfolio documents a critical issue, papers representative of my coursework, a professional development statement, and a list of courses and advising history.
+My [MLIS portfolio](/mlis-portfolio) documents a critical issue, papers representative of my coursework, a professional development statement, and a list of courses and advising history.

-My [Digital Humanities](/dh-portfolio) portfolio highlights research interests and projects carried out in the Digital Humanities.
+My [Digital Humanities portfolio](/dh-portfolio) highlights research interests and projects carried out in the Digital Humanities.

 CV
 ======
-For more on my professional and academic journey, see my [CV](/cv).
+For more on my academic and professional journey, see my [CV](/cv).